 This section describes the impact of certain life changes and events on your JPMorgan Chase Health Care and Insurance Plans for Active Employees benefits.
 Generally, you make elections once a year during Annual Benefits Enrollment, unless you have a Qualified Status Change (QSC) or other event, such as a change in work status.
 QSC's are generally legally defined situations.
 See the following information for types of changes and implications to your benefits.
-For more information, see the Benefits Status Change Guide on My Health > Learn about the JPMC Benefits Program.
+For more information, see the Benefits Status Change Guide on My Health.